 Bournemouth is a popular seaside town that has a variety of property types, including many Edwardian and Victorian homes, with an average property price of £339,486 according to Rightmove.

-As many buildings were converted into flats in the late 20th Century, it’s vital you instruct a property surveyor to conduct either a homebuyers or building survey to assess the building’s structure.
+As many buildings were converted into flats in the late 20th Century, it’s vital you instruct a property surveyor to conduct either a RICS Level 2 or 3 Survey to assess the building’s structure.

 We can connect with up to 6 RICS registered property surveyors who have been verified by our dedicated team before joining our network, ensuring you only get connected with the best Bournemouth property surveyors.